Our objective on this beautiful May afternoon was the flower garden at Keukenhof, located half way between Haarlem and Leiden.Google Map

 Before you buy your bulbs make sure that the package has the certificate of good health.
-If the bulbs do not have the holograph certificate the US Customs Service will burn them when you bring them home.
+If the bulbs do not have the holograph certificate, the US Customs Service will burn them when you bring them home.
 Here is a sample of what the certificate should look like: Certificate of Inspection.
 It must be dated and you have six weeks to get the tulips back to the USA.

 We stoped for a beverage and utterly lousy sullen insulting "service" at this cafe.
 I've never experienced such a bad waitress anywhere in my life.
 On the left is an organ grinder.
 This guy didn't have a monkey but made a lot of annoying noise with his machine and his shaking coin cup.

 Tail of the dog, but this one didn't bite me.

 It looks like ladies nude golfing is allowed.
 Fore!!

 No Dutch attraction would be complete without a kid zone.
 Keukenhof is no exception.
 I am not too old to try that myself.

 I am jaded.